LukaLambrecht/ML4DQMDC-PixelAE/docs/src/HistStruct.md

               can be used to plot a given collection of histograms directly,
               and bypass the histnames and masknames arguments
               (note: for use in the gui, not recommended outside of it)
+- ncols: number of columns (only relevant for 1D histograms)
 - colorlist: list of matplotlib colors, must have same length as masknames
 - labellist: list of labels for the legend, must have same legnth as masknames
 - transparencylist: list of transparency values, must have same length as masknames